 —Airbnb house rules

 Most hosts have house rules.
-Far fewer have rules that hold up after an incident — disclosed in the listing, itemized, and acknowledged by the guest.
-The difference is not the wording — it is whether the guest acknowledged them.
-Here is the short version, and the pages that go deeper.
+Far fewer have rules that hold up after an incident: disclosed in the listing, itemized, and acknowledged by the guest before check-in.
+The difference is not the wording, it is where each rule lives and whether the guest agreed to it.
+Here is the operational version, with examples, and the pages that go deeper.

 01What makes a rule defensible